alexuribarri/alexuribarri/builder/drafts/index/index.md

 # Welcome to my personal page

-As you can probably see, this website is an attempt to go back to the origins of the web, to it's simplest form, with no frameworks or libraries.
+As you can probably see, this website is an attempt to go back to the origins of the web, to it's simplest form, with no frameworks nor libraries.

 I built my first website back in 2002 through the only user-friendly option available back then - <a href="https://en.wikipedia.org/wiki/GeoCities" target="_blank">Geocities</a>.
 I still have the URL: <a href="http://www.geocities.com/uribarialex/1.html" target="blank">http://www.geocities.com/uribarialex/1.html</a> but unfortunately, the site was not preserved and I was unable to find it archived elsewhere.
 Since then, I tried many different things to host my site: free hostings with site builders, Wordpress, static website generators like Publii, more complex static website generators with CLI and returning back to Wordpress again.
 I was never fully satisfied with the result (except, probably, with GeoCities...).